-If you’re running an SEO campaign for a client, you know that not only does it take time to see a return on your marketing efforts, but as results start coming in they can also fluctuate dramatically over time.
+If you’re running an SEO campaign for clients, you know that not only does it take time to see a return on your marketing efforts, but as the results start coming in they can also fluctuate dramatically over time.

-You may be publishing content regularly, building backlinks to your website, and doing everything else that goes into a successful campaign, but these variations will occur nonetheless, and they can sometime worry clients.
+You may be publishing content regularly, building backlinks to your website, and doing everything else that goes into a successful SEO campaign, but these traffic fluctuations will occur nonetheless, and they can sometimes worry clients.

-The changes in performance may be from a new Google algorithm update, or may simply be a seasonal trend in traffic, but regardless you need to be aware of it, analyze its impact on the site or app, and be able to make decisions from these insights.
+The changes in performance may be from a new Google algorithm update, or simply from seasonal trends in traffic—regardless, you need to be aware of it, analyze its impact on the site, and be able to make marketing decisions from the insights.

 That’s where SEO analytics comes in.

-In this guide we’re going to discuss the step-by-step process of setting up and making the most from your SEO analytics.
+In this guide, we’ll discuss the step-by-step process of setting up and making the most of your SEO analytics, including:

 - What is SEO Analytics?